evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ### Sound system

-One type of sound system is available for the Acura ZDX Type S.
+The Acura ZDX Type S comes equipped with one sound system option:

-- With the Bang & Olufsen sound system, you get 18 speakers with a max system output of  watts.
+- **Bang & Olufsen sound system**: This system features 18 speakers and delivers a maximum output of  watts.

-The model has 5 USB-C connections as standard.
+Additionally, the model includes 5 USB-C connections as standard.

 ## Lights